Skip to content

 const orElse: <string, never, never, string, never, never>(self: Effect.Effect<string, never, never>, that: LazyArg<Effect.Effect<string, never, never>>) => Effect.Effect<string, never, never> (+1 overload)

-Tries one effect, and if it fails, attempts another effect as a fallback.
+Attempts one effect, and if it fails, falls back to another effect.

 @seecatchAll if you need to access the error in the fallback effect.